re1th123/smartescalatorr/README.md

 ## Wrapping It Up

 the project successfully demonstrates the integration of a Tiva C series microcontroller (TM4C123GH6PM), an HC-05 Bluetooth module, and a 4-bit LCD display to create a motion detection system.
-The system is designed to detect motion using a push button connected to GPIOC Pin 4 and communicate wirelessly through Bluetooth.
-The status of the system is indicated by LEDs (PF1, PF2, PF3), and the detected or undetected motion is displayed on the LCD screen.
+The system is designed to detect motion  and communicate wirelessly through Bluetooth. , and the detected or undetected motion is displayed on the LCD screen. and escalator starts motion